QGEP/docs/en/admin-guide/interlis-io/index.rst

 If you have an active selection in the nodes and/or reaches layer, you can choose to restrict the export to that selection.
 This is especially useful in combination with the upstream/downstream selection tools.

+The export tools is capable of exporting label positions for different scales.
+You can choose which scales you are interested in exporting by selected/deselecting them.

 Then, confirm the dialog and choose where to save the `.xtf` file.

 .. note:: Note that windows file pathes with empty strings in the directory path or filename are not supported at the moment.